 Insider Limits: The number of Class B non-voting shares issuable at any time to Insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issuable to Insiders pursuant to all other share compensation arrangements shall not, collectively, exceed 10% of the Outstanding Issue.
-The number of Class B Shares issued to Insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issued to Insiders pursuant to all other share compensation arrangements shall not, collectively, within any one year period, exceed 10% of the Outstanding Issue.
-For the purposes of the RSU Plan, "Outstanding Issue" means the sum of the number of Class B non-voting shares and Class A voting shares of the Company then issued and outstanding, "share compensation arrangements" means any compensation or incentive mechanism involving the issuance or potential issuance of Class B non-voting shares of the Company, including a purchase from treasury of Class B non-voting shares where the purchase is financially assisted by the Company, a stock option, a stock option plan and a stock appreciation right involving the issuance of Class B non-voting shares from treasury, and "Insider" includes directors and officers (and their respective associates) of the Company and of certain subsidiaries of the Company.
+The number of Class B Shares issued to Insiders pursuant to RSUs granted under the 2019 LTRP, together with Class B non-voting shares issued to Insiders pursuant to all other share compensation arrangements shall not, collectively, exceed 10% of the Outstanding Issue.
+The number of Class B Shares issued to Insiders pursuant to all other share compensation arrangements shall not, collectively, within any one year period, exceed 10% of the Outstanding Issue.
+For the purposes of the RSU Plan, "Outstanding Issue" means the sum of the number of Class B non-voting shares and Class A voting shares of the Company then issued and outstanding, "share compensation arrangements" means any compensation or incentive mechanism involving the issuance or potential issuance of Class B non-voting shares the purchase from treasury of Class B non-voting shares where the purchase is financially assisted by the Company, a stock option, a stock option plan and a stock appreciation right involving the issuance of Class B non-voting shares of the Company, a stock option, a stock option plan and a stock appreciation right involving the issuance of Class B non-voting shares of the Company.